moritzzimmer/terraform-aws-lambda/docs/part1.md

 [Event Source Mappings](https://www.terraform.io/docs/providers/aws/r/lambda_event_source_mapping.html) to trigger your Lambda function by DynamoDb, Kinesis and SQS can be declared inline.
-The module will add the required read-only IAM permissions depending on the event source type to the function role automatically.
-In addition, permissions to send discarded batches to SNS or SQS will be added automatically, if `destination_arn_on_failure` is configured.
+The module will add the required read-only IAM permissions depending on the event source type to the function role automatically (including support for [dedicated-throughput consumers](https://docs.aws.amazon.com/lambda/latest/dg/with-kinesis.html#services-kinesis-configure) using enhanced fan-out).

+Permissions to send discarded batches to SNS or SQS will be added automatically, if `destination_arn_on_failure` is configured.

 see [examples](examples/with-event-source-mappings) for details

+#### DynamoDb

 ```hcl
 module "lambda" {